Gabriella439/slides/marketing/marketing.md

 > segment, how can you accumulate the number of references a pragmatist
 > requires, when virtually everyone left to call on is also a pragmatist?

-🤔: Then why are so few companies using Haskell?

-# Interest in technology
+# Taking a greater interest in technology than in their own industry

 > Visionaries are defining the future.
 You meet them at technology conferences
 > and other futurist forums where people gather to forecast trends and seek out
 > new market opportunities.
 They are easy to strike up a conversation with, and
 > they understand and appreciate what high-tech companies and high-tech products
 > are trying to do.
 They want to talk ideas with bright people.  __They are
-> bored with the mundane details__ of their own industries.  __They like to talk
+> bored with the mundane details of their own industries.
+They like to talk
 > and think high tech__.

-🧐: Profunctor optics are the future of lenses

-> Pragmatists, on the other hand, __don't put a lot of stake in futuristic
+> __Pragmatists, on the other hand, don't put a lot of stake in futuristic
 > things__.
 They see themselves more in present-day terms, as the people
 > devoted to making the wheels of their industry turn.
 Therefore, they tend to
 > invest their convention time in industry-specific issues.
 Where pragmatists
 > are concerned, sweeping changes and global advantages may make for fine
 > speeches, but not much else.

-🤔: I can already write a web server in Python, so why learn a new language?

-# Failing to recognize existing infrastructure
+# Failing to recognize the importance of existing product infrastructure

 > Visionaries are building systems from the ground up.
 They are incarnating
 > their vision.  __They do not expect to find components for these systems